Tips for managing your anxiety

 Pause, take a breath

 Take a break whenever your anxiety attacks, and consider what is causing you to feel uneasy.
-Typical anxiety symptoms include concern about a recent or distant event.
-For instance, you can be concerned that something negative will occur in the future.
+Worrying about anything, whether it happened recently or long ago, is a common characteristic of anxiety.
+For instance, you might worry that bad things will happen down the road.
 You may still be furious about something that has already happened.
 No matter what you are concerned about, a significant portion of the issue is that you must pay attention to the present

 Build up your body and mind